A Bayesian Nonparametric Approach for Identifying Differentially Abundant Taxa in Multigroup Microbiome Data with Covariates: A Bayesian hierarchical approach

-If $Z_{ij}>0$, we clearly have $\delta_{ij}=1$.
-On the other hand, $Z_{ij} = 0$ may correspond to a sampling zero ($\delta_{ij}=1$) or technical zero ($\delta_{ij}=0$).
-Unlike traditional censored outcomes approaches, censoring indicator $\delta_{ij}$ is unknown for zero abundances, and the probability of a technical zero is with the sampling zero probability given by the complementary event.
+All aforementioned aspects of the ZIBNP model, from equations (\ref{eq:mixture}) to (\ref{eq:Z=0}), are amended by replacing the observed matrix $\mathbf{Z}$, count $Z_{ij}$, and sampling depth $L_i$, wherever they occur, with their true (possibly latent) counterparts, i.e., true abundance matrix $\Tilde{\mathbf{Z}}$, true abundance counts $\tilde{Z}_{ij}$, and true sampling depth $\tilde{L}_i$.
+Unlike traditional approaches for censored outcomes, however, censoring indicator $\delta_{ij}$ is unknown for the zero abundances, and the probability of a technical zero is with the conditional probability of a sampling zero given by the complementary event.
 Since the sampling depths are usually large, a technical zero is much more likely than a sampling zero, unless $q_{ic_j}^*$ is very small.
-In any case, equation (\ref{eq:technical?}) can be applied to iteratively call the technical and sampling zeros (i.e., a posteriori generate the unknown censoring indicators) in the MCMC~procedure outlined in Section \ref{S:MCMC}.
+In any case, equation (\ref{eq:technical?}) is applied to call the technical and sampling zeros (i.e., a posteriori generate the unknown censoring indicators) by the MCMC~procedure outlined in Section \ref{S:MCMC}.